What are the best alternatives to CentOS?

 Are you still undecided?

-As we already mentioned, it is crucial for you to make a change from CentOS.
+As we already mentioned, it is crucial for you to make a change from CentOS, especially now that RHEL have also announced some changes to its source code.
 However, you should also keep in mind that you need to switch to a similar distribution in order to avoid having to rewrite a large number of scripts.

 Because of this, we recommend that you use one of the three CentOS alternatives that we discussed - Oracle Linux, AlmaLinux and Rocky Linux as they closely resemble the original operating system with most of them even being direct clones or forks of CentOS.